magmastonealex/ffproc/README.md

 ----
 This script needs to be run for every file in your library.
 I'd reccommend running `find /your/media/from/root -exec python2 ffproc.py {} \;` to do this.

 This script will put everything into an [RQ](http://python-rq.org/) queue.
-This allows you to enqueue all of your files, and run workers whenever it's convinient.
+This allows you to enqueue all of your files in a persistant way, and run workers whenever it's convinient.

 The script is fairly well commented.